Comet Chasing in April

 Explanation

-of Comet Synopses and charts (read this if you have questions) C/2024 G3 (ATLAS): A
+of Comet Synopses and charts (read this if you have questions) C/2025 F2 (SWAN): A

-(Tsuchinshan-ATLAS): A far-northern evening comet visible in a 6-inch (15 cm)
+(Tsuchinshan-ATLAS): A morning comet visible in a 6-inch (15 cm) telescope 13P/Olbers: A morning

-hemisphere morning comet visible in a 24-inch telescope at a dark site Summary
+all-night comet visible in an 18-inch (46 cm) telescope at a dark site Summary

 Data for This Month's Telescopic Comets